Conscious customers know what they want – WISAG Poland CEO interview

 Competition is very strong.
 On the one hand, we have competition.
 On the other hand – we have no competition.
 We’d have to play a little while the competition is playing.
 For example, offer the lowest prices.
 There are companies that do this.
 Many companies spoil the image of companies like ours.
 They pretend to work – and the principals pretend to pay.
 In the industry where I work, we are aware that our industry is also a big responsibility.
 I like the approach of being accountable for what you do.
 We are a company that comes to customers and gives them what they want.
 If the customer wants a Golf, he gets a Golf.
 And if Bentley wants – Bentley will get it.
 If we have a conscious client, this client knows what he wants.

-What changes has WISAG introduced to the company in connection with the pandemic?
+What changes has WISAG did during pandemic?

 WISAG Germany (owner) gave a lot of money to keep the job.
 We did not fire anyone due to the pandemic.
 In Germany, when the lock down happened, the state paid companies for this lock down.
 WISAG bosses said they would support the company in Poland.
 WISAG builds funds for such crisis situations.
 We have loyal employees who like to work at WISAG.
 We work with respect for other people.
 Don’t make life difficult for other people – good German rule.
 We work like this.
 You know, it’s not perfect.
 We have our troubles like everyone else.
 But the team is very supportive.
 They are all together.